ShirFrangi/jbproject/README.md

-## Student Name: Shir Frangi
+# jbproject - Shir Frangi

-## jbproject
 This is the code for John Bryce Full Stack Python Project

-## Comments
-1. Currently, the tests are testing a DEV environment.
-To test a PROD environment, you must change the "setUp" method in each test.
-For example:

-    def setUp(self):
-        self.user_service = UserService(env='prod')
-        initialize_database(env='prod')
+## Running the Project for the First Time

-2. When running the project for the first time, the following queries must be executed:
+When running the project for the first time, the following queries must be executed:
     """
     CREATE DATABASE jbproject_prod;
     CREATE DATABASE jbproject_dev;
     """

+## Default Setup
+By default, the application and tests run using the development (dev) environment.
+This means they connect to development resources and databases, keeping production data safe.

+## Switching to Production
+If you want to run the application or tests against the production (prod) environment, you need to update the environment settings in the config.py file.
+For example:

+test_env = 'prod'
+display_env = 'prod'